 At Brides, when it comes to doing your own fake tan for your wedding, we're all about the 'fake don't bake' approach.
-Gone are the days of tangerine-orange fake tan leaving you looking like an Oompa Loompa from Charlie and the Chocolate Factory: fake tan formulas have improved and application is now easier than ever.
-Whether you choose to apply fake tan at home or visit a tanning expert for a spray tan (the menu from Tom Harknett at the W Hotel in Leicester Square, London is a great choice for first-time tanners) there are a few key rules to making your tan streak free and as natural looking as possible.
+Gone are the days of tangerine-orange fake tan leaving you looking like an Oompa Loompa from Charlie and the Chocolate Factory: best fake tan formulas have improved and application is now easier than ever.
+Whether you choose to apply fake tan at home or visit a tanning expert for a spray tan (the menu from James Harknett at the W Hotel in Leicester Square, London is a great choice for first-time tanners) there are a few key rules to making your tan streak free and as natural looking as possible.

 What day before the wedding should you apply fake tan?